-This page is a sort of bucket where he puts something concerns his works, publications, hobbies, and the like, but you may find some more information at his istitutional blog.
-So, if you were looking for something interesting, smart and curious, please get away from here.
-Sincerily.
+This page is a sort of bucket where he puts something concerns his works, publications, hobbies, and the like, but you may find some more information about teaching material and courses at his institutional homepage (maybe).
+So, if you were looking for something interesting, smart and curious, this is not the right place.
+Sincerely.

 Just in case you are still there, reading words and words of non-sense grammatical constructions, it is your choice.